evennia/evennia/CODING_STYLE.md

     """
 ```

-If you are describing a class method, the `self` argument should not
+ - If you are describing a class method, the `self` argument should not
    be included among the documented arguments.
+ - The text before the argument blocks is free-form.
+It should
+   decsribe the function/method briefly.

-The arg blocks components should be separated by indents (4 spaces as
+ - The argument blocks supported by `api2md` are
+   - `Args:`, `Returns` and `Raises` should be followed by a line break. nted
+     an extra 4 spaces (only).
+     - `argname (type):` is used for positional arguments
+     - `argname (type, optional):` is used for keyword arguments
+     - `raise intention (exception type):` is used to describe exceptions
+       raised from the function or method.
+     - All the above should appear on a new line with a 4-space indent relative their
-per PEP8) and if a given argument description extends over more than
+       block header (as per PEP8).
+If extending over more than one line, the
-one line, use an extra level of indent to mark it belongs to the same
+       subsequent lines should be indented another 4 spaces (only).
+     - The text inside the parenthesis is free-form so you can put
+       anything that makes sense in there (such as `Object` or `list
+       or str`).
-item.
-The `argname (type):` are mandatory, the describing text should
+     - The describing text should start with a capital letter and end
-start with a capital letter.
+       with a full stop (`.`).
+ - `Notes:` starts freeform blocks of text and hsould always appear last.
+   The `Notes:` header should
+   be followed by a line break and a 4-space indent.
+The rest of the text
+   is free-form.

 ## Ask Questions!